SeakMengs/AutoCert/README.md

-# Yato - Go api boilerplate
+# AutoCert

-Boilerplate for Go api.
-This boilerplate is using the following tools:
+A Variable Data Printing, E-Signing, and Certificate Repository Platform.
+This project use the following tools:

 - Gin as the http framework
 - Gorm as the ORM
 - Postgresql as the database
 - Rate limit using fixed window algorithm
 - Mailer using Sendgrid
+- JWT for authentication
+- MiniO for file storage
+- Google oauth for authorization

 # Develop